What are the symptoms of depression?

 Some people describe depression as ‘paralysing’ and it can stop them enjoying the company of their loved ones or going to work.

 Depression affects both children and adults.
-Lesbian, gay, bisexual and trans people are at a higher risk, as they often experience bullying, discrimination and homophobia.
+Lesbian, gay, bisexual and trans people are at a higher risk, as they often experience bullying, discrimination, homophobia and transphobia.

 If left untreated, depression can lead to self-harm and suicidal thoughts.